 Swelling, itching, and a change in skin colour.

 Nausea and vomiting.

 Increased saliva, tears, and sweat.

 Numbness of the tongue.

-If you have been stung by a scorpion, contact a doctor immediately.
-Medicine (anti-venom) may be needed to counteract the effects of the scorpion sting.
+If you have been stung by a scorpion, it's important to talk to a doctor immediately.
+Medicine (antivenom) may be needed to counteract the effects of the scorpion sting.

 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.